INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 OGC API - Features provides API building blocks to create, modify and query features on the Web.
 OGC API - Features is comprised of multiple parts, each of them is a separate standard.
 The ["Core"](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) part specifies the core capabilities and is restricted to retrieving features where geometries are represented in the WGS 84 coordinate reference system with axis order longitude/latitude.
 Additional capabilities that address more advanced needs will be specified in additional parts.

-By default, every API implementing this standard will provide access to a single dataset.
-Rather than sharing the data as a complete dataset, the OGC API - Features standards offer direct, fine-grained access to the data at the feature (object) level.
+By default, every API implementing this standard will provide access to a single data set.
+Rather than sharing the data as a complete data set, the OGC API - Features standards offer direct, fine-grained access to the data at the feature (object) level.
 Query operations enable clients to retrieve features from the underlying data store based upon simple selection criteria, defined by the client.

 For further details about the standard, see the official [OGC API - Features website](https://www.opengeospatial.org/standards/ogcapi-features).